samgusick/project-plane-app/README.md

 - [ x ] Replace pin icon with a better one on the flight details popup
 - [ x ] Properly style both buttons on top of the flight details popup
 - [ ] Add a button option on the pinned flights to optionally pan the map over to the selected plane
-- [ ] create option on the plane data pop up for users to add notes
+- [ x ] create option on the plane data pop up for users to add notes
 - [ x ] plane should be deselected if it flys out of range
 - [ ] create proper boundaries for Vermont with the planes
+- [ x ] Error Handling for failing to reach the API

 ## STRETCH GOALS